 When applying the material part of the CFF, in the production stage for materials, the RCM term (corresponding to CFF part 1) shall be evaluated.
 For the complete vehicle CFP in addition to CFF part 1, the emission shares from recycling (corresponding to CFF parts 2 and 3) shall be evaluated with the Modular Burden and Benefits Method (MBBM) term in the EoL stage.

 Overall, the terms of the UNECE A-LCA CFF concept for material recycling have been defined as following:

+Equation 12